alext234/crypto-zombies-l5/README.md

 In addition, unit tests and testnet-based tests have been added.

+This is similar to the original code, except that some part of the code has been refactored into a library `UtilLib`.
+Deploying the original contract `ZombieOwnership` requires first deploying the library, linking the library address to the contract and then finally deploying the contract itself.

 # Build

 To build and test, `dapp` is required, similar to this repository https://github.com/alext234/dapp-tutorial.